 This study addressed the main gaps that exist in previous literature on the association between compulsory health insurance and life expectancy among different countries over time.
 Using country-

-level longitudinal data from years 2000 to 2016, the purpose of this study was to examine the association between compulsory health insurance and life expectancy and to also explore the different patterns of this association in low, low-mid, up-mid, and high-income countries respectively.
+level longitudinal data from years 2000 to 2016, the purpose of this study was to examine the association between compulsory health insurance and life expectancy and to also explore the different patterns of this association in low, lower-middle, upper-middle, and high-income countries respectively.

 Methods